-A youth discipleship program brought to Russia by a SEND worker more than two decades ago will soon spread across that vast land.
+A youth discipleship program brought to Russia by a SEND worker more than two decades ago is spreading across that vast land.

 The youth department of the Russia Baptist Union has partnered with Tree of Eternal Life Association (TELA), which has been running HiBA clubs in Russia for 25 years, to make the ministry available to all of its churches as a means of discipling their youth.